 Some people misunderstand how PFOA and PTFE are different and seem to think that the nonstick surface of cookware is PFOA, when in fact it is PTFE.

-Please read the descriptions of PTFE vs PFOA (above) before continuing.
-Many people get the two mixed up.
+Please read the descriptions of PTFE vs PFOA (above) before continuing; they are different.

 Is nonstick such as Teflon “safe”?

 The short answer is “probably yes” up to 400F for birds and about 450-500F for humans depending on ventilation and the specific PTFE.
 That is, you can go above 400F up to the manufacturer specification for maximum temperature if you don’t have pet birds nearby, though even if you have birds you might be able to go above 400F with good enough ventilation.2

 Is nonstick such as Teflon worth the risk?

 Including environmental concerns, it’s hard to argue that it’s worth the risk of polluting our environment to the point where most American contain trace amounts of PFOAs, which are used during the manufacturing process to produce PTFE-coated cookware.
 PFOA (also known as C8) is awful for the environment.
 Several big chemical companies are scheduled to drop their PFOA emissions to zero by 2015 via a US EPA agreement, but time will tell whether the replacement chemicals for PFOAs are better, as bad, or worse than PFOAs.